“Do what you can to show you care about other people, and you will make our world a better place.”

 There are so many benefits to volunteering, we truly are making the world a better place when we help others.
 For those of us that are parents, volunteering is a positive way to spend quality time together as a family.
 It’s a good opportunity to teach our children about social issues and for our children to see us as positive role models.

 In addition to being good for the community, volunteering offers many benefits to our children.
-It teaches them about responsibility, compassion, empathy, tolerance and gratitude.
+It teaches them about responsibility, compassion, empathy, tolerance, and gratitude.
 Even toddlers and preschoolers can have meaningful experiences when they volunteer.
-The United Way has a lot of good information on the why children should volunteer, I’ve summarized some of their findings here:
+The United Way has a lot of good information on why children should volunteer, I’ve summarized some of their findings here:

 - Volunteering enhances development by increasing self-esteem, responsibility and an interest in learning.
 It also helps develop social skills

 - It promotes a healthy lifestyle and choices, children who volunteer are less likely to become involved in at-risk behaviors

 - Helping others teaches social responsibility and helps children develop empathy and learn that one person can make a difference

 - Volunteering creates a lifelong ethic of service